 To make the chickpea artichoke cakes

-- TO FRY THE CAKES: Fill a non-stick skillet with about ½ inch of canola oil.
+- TO FRY THE CAKES: Fill a non-stick skillet with about ½ inch of avocado oil.
 Bring to a medium high heat.
 TO BAKE THE CAKES: Preheat the oven to 400 degrees.
 TO AIR FRY THE CAKES: Skip this step.

 - Blot the drained artichoke hearts on a clean kitchen towel, and squeeze them to remove any liquid from inside.
 You want them to be as dry as possible, so that your cakes aren't too wet to stick together.